All Episodes

 Yeah, who knew?

-He's got a tremendous track record.
+He's quite a tremendous track record.

-He does, and I thank you for the call.
+And I thank you for the call.

-Not only does he have a tremendous track record, but he is sincere, and I think that's probably what affected me more than any other thing about Gordon Michael Scullion is in private conversations with him.
+And I think that's probably what affected me more than any other thing about Gordon Michaelscallion is in private conversations with him, he was just as intense, concerned, and real as he was in public.

-And that led me, and it still does, to say, if there is such a thing as somebody who can see the future, who has visions, uh, he is definitely the real thing.
+And that led me, and it still does, to say, if there is such a thing as somebody who can see the future, who has visions, he is definitely the real thing.

 I mean, to me, he is.

-Uh, that doesn't mean that I'm certain it can be done.
+That doesn't mean that I'm certain it can be done.

 I'm just saying if there is a real McCoy, he's the real McCoy.